satrapu/aspnet-core-logging/README.md

 ## Setup local development environment

-In order to run this application locally, you need to setup some things first, like: run PostgreSQL and pgadmin via Docker Compose, create a PostgreSQL database using EF Core database migrations, etc.
+In order to run this application locally, you need to setup some things first, like: run PostgreSQL and pgAdmin via Docker Compose, create a PostgreSQL database using EF Core database migrations, etc.

 ### Setup local persistence services